2023aiml528/insurance-fraud-anomaly-analysis/README.md

 ```bash
  uvicorn src.api.lr_api:app --reload --log-level info  # Insurance Fraud Anomaly Analysis
 ```

+## 🌍 API Documentation
+🔹 Overview
+The API is built using FastAPI, allowing clients to interact with the fraud detection models.
+It supports endpoints for predicting fraudulent insurance claims, retrieving model details, and handling uploaded datasets.

+Here's an updated API documentation section for your README.md, now including Swagger UI details:

+## **🌍 API Documentation**
+-🔹 Overview
+The API is built using FastAPI, allowing clients to interact with the fraud detection models.
+It supports endpoints for predicting fraudulent insurance claims, retrieving model details, and handling uploaded datasets.
+To explore and test the API interactively, visit the Swagger UI:
+👉 Swagger API Docs

+📌 API Endpoints
+1️⃣ Predict Fraud in an Insurance Claim using Logistic Regression
+Endpoint:
+POST /predict

+2️⃣ Upload a New Dataset
+Endpoint:
+POST /train

+3️⃣ Predict Fraud in an Insurance Claim using DNN
+Endpoint:
+POST /nn/predict

 ## 💻 Installation
 1️⃣ Create a Python Environment